ElevatedSensors/docs/docs/products/bed-presence-mk1/calibration.md

 If you find that the automatic values don't work well, you can manually set the ==Trigger Pressure==.
 Viewing the graph of the sensor pressure can help guide your desired pressure.

-- If using only once sensor, you can set the value slightly higher than the “non occupied” pressure.
+- If using only one sensor, you can set the value slightly higher than the “non occupied” pressure.
 - If using both sensors, make sure to set it high enough that someone on the opposite side of the bed doesn’t trigger it.